JulianEAndrews/journal/README.md

 # journal
-Create a journal using Python
+Create a journal using Python.

+I can write about stuff and look at it later.